Social Axioms Survey: Multilevel analysis

 Cross-cultural studies have analyzed data at two levels.
 Analysis can use the scores from individuals as data for statistical analysis, as the original SAS studies did, or it can use the averages of whole countries as data points, as Hofstede's values study did.
 These two methods can give very different results, since the patterns of scores within a country may be different from the average of the whole country sample.

 To determine the factor structure of the SAS at the culture level Bond, Leung et al. (2004) collected and analyzed SAS scores from 41 cultures.
 The data were analyzed at both the individual and country level.
 While the individual data yielded the expected five-factor structure, the country-level analysis yielded only a two-factor solution.
 Almost all items in one factor are contained in the original factor Social cynicism, so the factor was named Societal cynicism.
 The other factor contains items from the other four original factors.
 It was named Dynamic externality, combining both the "external" aspects of religiosity and fate control, and the "dynamic" aspects of Reward for application.
 Only one item from Social complexity appeared.

+A 2015 study across 33 countries has supported the replicability of the five-factor structure at the individual level across different countries, however, findings at the country level were less consistent.

 Development of the Social Axioms Survey II

 Eight years after their original construction of the SAS, the researchers developed a revised version (the SAS II) to improve its reliability.
 The earlier reliabilities of Social complexity and Fate control were lower than they liked, and they hoped to generally improve its performance between cultures.

 In developing the SAS II a different strategy was used.
-The original SAS was deductive – it examined the data and then constructed the axiom categories.
+The original SAS was inductive – it examined the data and then constructed the axiom categories.
 The weakness of this method is that some categories may not have been adequately represented in the original group of items.
 Over the course of eight years, research had shown that the SAS was valid, and could be used in a theory-driven approach to build the SAS II.
 Another difficulty with the original SAS was that the scale was developed using many Western-influenced items.
 Those items might not have the same meaning in other cultures, and axioms derived from those items might not be adequately valid.
 Van de Vijver and Leung (1997) proposed the "culturally decentered" approach, in which items are created by researchers from many cultural groups, and the final questionnaire is analyzed so that items that are answered differently by different groups are changed or eliminated.
 The culturally-decentered approach was used for the development of the SAS II.
 The SAS II yielded more reliable measures of Social complexity and Fate Control, and showed that Fate control could be sub-divided into two separate components, Fate determination and Fate alterability.